• Ebook

 • Recipe FAQs

-• Other Related Healthy Cookie Recipes to consider...
+• Related coconut sugar recipes to consider...

 The ingredients you need to make coconut sugar chocolate chip cookies.

-• starch - Potato or corn starch can be used in this recipe.
+Potato or corn starch can be used in this recipe.
 They make the outside of the cookie crisp and act as an egg replacer for the vegan and egg-free version.
 To make with egg, see the substitution section below.

 • baking powder - make sure to use a gluten-free baking powder variety if needed.
 Rumford and Clabber Girl are popular gluten-free brands in the USA.